Yuri08loveElaina/Elaina-Inspector-Pro/README.md

+## This project will be shared publicly.
+The following is just a brief introduction.
 # 🧠 Elaina Inspector Pro

 **Elaina Inspector Pro** is a cutting-edge cybersecurity GUI toolkit combining **reverse engineering**, **packet analysis**, **malware detection**, **firmware analysis**, **digital forensics**, and **automated vulnerability research** — developed by the elite Red Team unit **Elaina Core**.